struthersdan/dotnet-ai-workshop/instructions/5_LanguageModels_Part2.md

     .UseRateLimit(TimeSpan.FromSeconds(5))
     .UseFunctionInvocation();
 ```

+> **Note:** For external MCP servers, you would add MCP client configuration before the function invocation middleware.

 ... and delays any incoming call so that users can't make more than one request every 5 seconds?